Nissan Silvia: S13

-The S13 Silvia was introduced in mid-1988.
-Upon its introduction in Japan, it became immensely popular in that region and won the 1988 Car of the Year Japan Award.
-Nissan replaced the Gazelle with the 180SX, which served as the junior companion to the Fairlady ZX at Nissan Bluebird Store Japanese dealerships.
+The S13 Silvia was introduced in May 1988.
+Beginning with this generation, Nissan replaced the Gazelle with the 180SX, which served as the junior companion to the Fairlady Z at Nissan Bluebird Store Japanese dealerships.
 As before, the Silvia was exclusive to Japanese dealerships called Nissan Prince Store next to the Skyline.
+This generation became popular in its home market and won the 1988 Car of the Year Japan Award in its first year of production.

-Beginning with this generation, the Silvia was no longer exported, however; rebadged 180SXs were instead sold in most markets.
+Starting with this generation, the Silvia was no longer exported; instead, rebadged 180SXs were sold in most markets.
 European versions of the S13 Silvia were sold as the 200SX, while in North America it was known as the 240SX, all of which used the 180SX front-end.
 The 200SX nameplate was on hiatus in that region, however it would eventually return on a 2-door coupé version of the B14 Sunny/Sentra (1995–99) (itself based on the Japan-only 2-door Lucino) that replaced the 2-door coupé B13 Sunny/Sentra (1991–94) and NX.